-If you host your Looker instance on-premise, click here
+If you host your Looker instance on premises, click here

-Users of on-premise instances may experience hanging queries when sending or scheduling data to streamed destinations if the on-premise
+Users of on-premises instances may experience hanging queries when sending or scheduling data to streamed destinations if the on-premises

 .jar file from Looker is not able to communicate with Looker’s Action Hub.

-One solution to address this potential issue is to host an on-premise Action Hub.
+One solution to address this potential issue is to host an on-premises Action Hub.
 Looker’s Action Hub service is open source so that you can contribute additional actions or host an instance of the service within your own infrastructure.
-Learn more about deploying Action Hub on-premise on this page.
+Learn more about deploying Action Hub on premises on this page.